josefsbreakfast/Polaris-Protocol/🌖_6_Learning_The_Skies/🐓_איז_נישט_קיין_קליינע_זאַך/🦑_CRAKEN_Cartography/🜁_whole_tree_trauma_informed_craken_translation.md

 > **Do not act as though force travels in straight lines when it actually moves through a living web.**

-The new symbolic language makes that usable for readers whose nervous systems would rather not be asked to meditate inside Nazi-adjacent octopus ghosts.
+The new symbolic language makes that usable for readers whose nervous systems would rather not be asked to work through imagery adjacent to antisemitic octopus propaganda.

 Fair.